Tdual/is-this-obama/README.md

  ```
  {
    "error": {
+     "code": 1
-     "message": "can not recognize face"
+     "message": "can not recognize a face"
    }
 }
  ```